ymichael/psite/_posts/2014-03-08-profiling-python-with-cprofile.md

 happily spits out the various infomation for you in a python shell (when called with the relevant methods).

-I found this rather tedious and googling around for an easier way to read this binary file yield nothing.
-I wanted a simple way to:
+I found this rather tedious and [googling](http://blog.ludovf.net/python-profiling-cprofile/) [around](http://pymotw.com/2/profile/) for an easier way to read this binary file yield nothing.
+I just wanted a simple way to:

-1. See the information
+1. See all the information
-2. Sort with a single click
+2. Sort them with a single click
-3. Drill down to functions with a single click
+3. Drill down to functions (and their callers and callees) with a single click

 _(These as oppose to manually calling methods on the Stats object each time.)_